Technolution/rust-gouda-meetup-1/README.md

 The Virtual Machine was created with VirtualBox and was exported as an 'appliance'.
 It can be downloaded from https://goo.gl/9EJEx3.

+Some facts about the VM:
+* based on Ubuntu 17.10
+* automatically logs in to the 'rustacean' account
+* that account's password is 'rust'
+* which allows you to do 'sudo'
+* it has the entiry toolchain installed

 ## Install the required tools